briancaffey/briancaffey.github.io/content/2021/10/02/sharing-a-dev-article-everywhere.md

 ### Markdown and Vue Components

-One nice feature of Nuxt and the Nuxt Content module is the ability to use Vue components in Markdown files.
+One nice feature of Nuxt and the Nuxt Content module is the ability to use Vue components directly in Markdown files.
 Here's an example of a Vue component in a Markdown file:

 ```
 # Markdown with Vue components